 Our philanthropic funding extends beyond traditional grant-making to impact investing.

-To date we've granted around $800 million to more than 200 partners, and invested $100 million in a portfolio of impact investments.
+To date we've granted around $1 billion to more than 200 partners, and invested $140 million in a portfolio of impact investments.

 We are committed to building insights, data, and knowledge in the areas where we're working, while also building capability within the organisations we partner with.